currents-dev/currents-nx/README.md

 Options can be configured in `project.json` when defining the executor, or when invoking it.
 Read more about how to configure targets and executors here: https://nx.dev/reference/project-configuration#targets.

-See the [schema.json](./src/executors/schema.json) for the list of available options
+See the [schema.json](./packages/nx/src/executors/schema.json) for the list of available options.
+This plugin uses `cypress-cloud` for integrating cypress to 3rd party services.
+Please refer to [cypress-cloud documentation](https://github.com/currents-dev/cypress-cloud) for additional details.

 ## Migration